-Lawyers experience problematic drinking, drug use, depression and anxiety at rates higher than the general population (link to Hazeldon article).
+Lawyers experience problematic drinking, drug use, depression and anxiety at rates higher than the general population*.
 There are several potential reasons for this including stressful and complex caseloads, long hours, handling high stakes issues, Type-A personalities, and unrelenting perfectionism.

 As a result many lawyers engage in a prolonged and silent struggle with alcoholism, addiction, anxiety and depression, among other issues.
 As many as one in four lawyers are affected.
 This means it is highly likely that you, an associate, partner, or one of your best lawyer friends is currently struggling or will encounter one of these issues.